 Strategy, Planning and Segmentation

-These are key skills for any marketer but even more so when using inbound marketing.
+Market segmentation, strategy and planning are key skills for any marketer but even more so when using inbound marketing.
 It is essential to identify exactly what the business would like to achieve, what really sets it apart from the rest and its key customer groups.
 Planning relates not just to the standard marketing planning process but also embraces the important task of creating an effective content marketing plan.

 Content Writing Skills